I want to wake up

 only comedians have straight faces

-and the laughter of children
+and the laughter of women

 is our national anthem